uq-seven-up/neverland/README.md

 Builds the server source code and runs all unit-tests.

 ## Changing code inside of the playground packages
-For code changes to the phase3 game you must run the integrate script.
+For code changes to the phaser3 game you must run the integrate script.
 See the readme file for the playground package.

 ## Local mongo database.
-For local development the project includes a mongo db stack.
+For local development, the project includes a mongo db stack.
 To start the stack run the start_mongo shell script.

 The shell script launches a development version of mongo db as well as a web interface for managing the mongo database.
 The web interface is available on http://localhost:8081